igorshubovych/markdownlint-cli/README.md

 See [test configuration file][test-config] or [style folder][style-folder] for more examples.

 CLI argument `--config` is not mandatory.
 If it is not provided, `markdownlint-cli` looks for file `.markdownlint.json` in current folder, or for file `.markdownlintrc` in current or all upper folders.
 The algorithm is described in details on [rc package page][rc-standards].
+If `--config` argument is provided, the file must be valid JSON or YAML.

 ## Related